-On the other hand, places like this are becoming more and more scarce, so let’s hope that it manages to escape from mass tourism and keep its authenticity, despite the fact that tens of tour busses come to the area daily on their way to the famous natural pools of Porto Moniz that are located just a few kilometres further.
+On the other hand, places like this are becoming more and more scarce.
+So let’s hope that it manages to escape from mass tourism and keep its authenticity, despite the fact that tens of tour busses come to the area daily on their way to the famous natural pools of Porto Moniz that are located just a few kilometers further.

-For just 3 EUR a little cable car takes you down to what looks like a tiny village by the sea.
+For just a few euros a little cable car takes you down to what looks like a tiny village by the sea.
 In fact, it’s not really a village and nobody lives here full time.
 Some local farmers have a tiny piece of land here and come down to work on their land once in a while.
-Up to a few years ago only accessible by boat, it feels like one the most remote places in the world.
+Up to a few years ago only accessible by boat, it feels like one of the most remote places in the world.

 He then added that some people go fishing, some do farming, and in summer it’s also used as a very low key vacation place to swim, fish, and just enjoy life and nature.